-The PAC is a forum for ESPCN members to provide perspective to strategic, policy and operational issues of importance to the organization.
-Participants will gain insight into the political, financial and environmental influences that affect the ESPCN and the committee offers insight, constructive feedback and/or new ideas to matters at hand.
-If you are interested in joining the PAC, contact Andrea Atkins, Executive Director at Andrea.
-Atkins@espcn.ca.
+The PAC is a forum for ESPCN members to provide perspective on strategic, policy and operational issues of importance to the organization.
+Participants will gain insight into the political, financial and environmental influences that affect the ESPCN and offer insight, constructive feedback and/or new ideas to matters at hand.
+If you are interested in joining the PAC, contact Andrea Atkins, Executive Director at Andrea.Atkins@espcn.ca.